EI Small Grant Program

 - Funds cannot be used to support project and/or research assistants, and the resulting tuition remission.

-- Week of November 13 – Review committee recommends proposals for funding
+- Week of November 12 – Committee reviews and recommends select proposals for funding

-- Late November – Proposals recommend for funding reviewed and approved by respective associate deans and the vice provost for teaching and learning
+- Late November – Proposals recommended for funding are reviewed and approved by respective associate deans and the vice provost for teaching and learning

 - Week of December 11 – Applicants notified